-The principal activity of the Company is investment holding and those of the principal subsidiaries of the Company are set out in note 30 to the Consolidated Financial Statements.
+The principal activity of the Company is investment holding.
+The Group is principally engaged in the provision of advertising display services.
+The activities of the principal subsidiaries of the Company are set out in note 30 to the Consolidated Financial Statements.